FUEL4EP/Creality_Ender_3_S1_Pro/Readme.md

 - The final 'M500' is storing the correction matrix to the EEPROM.
 - In my case the outputs were as [follows](G29_output_followed_by_M500_save_to_eeprom.png).
 - After auto bed leveling, a 'M503' output looks in my case as [follows](./M503_after_G29_auto_bed_leveling.png).
 Please note the output of the determined Bilinear Leveling Grid.
-- Repeat the auto bed leveling regularly, e.g. once every two weeks.
+- Repeat the auto bed leveling regularly, e.g. once every two months.
 ### Reconfirm the EEPROM settings
 - Finally, please enter the command 'M503' to get a [summary](./M503_after_having_done_all_settings.png) of the updated EEPROM settings.